 Today, few subjects can be said to be controversial, but Closer is an emotionally controversial film.
 It is a cynical and cold look at relationships and how the people involved in them act not only without knowing what is best for them, but perhaps even deliberately, self-destructingly so.
 Nichols' direction is brilliantly clean-cut and refined.
-His approach is calculating but open and fair as he strips his characters down (literally) to the bone in order to put them out.
+His approach is calculating but open and fair, as he strips his characters down (literally) to the bone in order to expose them.
 He isn't interested in the cute parts of the relationships (the film intentionally skips them, this is not a particularly rewarding film), but sternly confronts the challenging and high-strung situations the characters find themselves in.
 The film is pessimistic, but also charming, humorous and sexy.
 Had it been directed by Adrian Lyne, it would also have been packed with graphic sexual scenes, but Nichols' minimalistic approach is effective and poignant.
-The script by Patrick Marber (based on his own play) is playful and literate and contains some great dialogue – an aspect of film that sometimes seem to have been forgotten in the fast-paced business.
+The script by Patrick Marber (based on his own play) is playful and literate and contains some great dialogue – an aspect of moviemaking that sometimes seems to have been forgotten in the current fast-paced business.